Kiastr/JhentaiSR/README.md

 A manga app for E-Hentai, supporting Android & iOS & Windows & MacOS & Linux.

-Added AI coloring and AI super-resolution capabilities
+This revision Added AI coloring and AI super-resolution capabilities

 Still in development stage, welcome to submit issues or feature requests.